arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 ## Can the application service handle more than 1 operation?

 I think it can and I would even say that it's often beneficial to group many operations together in one Application Service instead of scattering them across multiple classes.
-Because usually the use-cases need the same dependencies to finish and have a similar workflow.
+Because usually, the use-cases need the same dependencies to finish and have a similar workflow.

 ```ruby
 class OrdersService